ardate/MT-quality-assessment_MATEO/README.md

 This data repository contains the data sets used in the study titled "Adapting Machine Translation Education to the Neural Era: A Case Study of Quality Assessment Techniques".

 The data set is provided per language pair.
-Each tab-delimited TXT file consists of the following fields:
+Each comma-delimited CSV file consists of the following fields:
 - Text Number (Text no.)
 - Sentence Number (Sentence No.)
 - English source